 We formalize the behavior and requirements for the components of the Black-Box Simplex Architecture in order to prove properties about the system's behavior.

 \textbf{Plant Model.} We consider discrete-time plant dynamics, modeled as a function

-where $x_i \in \X$ is the system state, $u_i \in \U$ is a control input command, $w_i \in \W$ is an environmental disturbance, and $i \in \mathbb{Z}^{+}$ is the time step.
+where $i \in \mathbb{Z}^{+}$ is the time step, $x_i \in \X$ is the system state, $u_i \in \U$ is a control input command, and $w_i \in \W$ is an environmental disturbance.
 We sometimes also consider a \emph{deterministic} version of the system, where the disturbance $w_i$ can be taken to be zero at every step.

 \textbf{Admissible States.} The system is characterized by a set of operational constraints which include physical limits and safety properties.
 States that satisfy all the operational constraints are called \emph{admissible states}.